What is supporting information?

 What kinds of files are allowed?

 Text, graphics, figures, summary tables, animations/movies, and sound files are all accepted.
-Use of the standard zip compression is permitted but should be in a repository.
+Use of the standard zip compression is permitted.
 Contact journal staff to discuss formats queries and concerns.

-In compliance with FAIR Data, AGU requires that all data used in the research be uploaded to a domain repository.
-That data may also be updated as Supporting Information.
-Supporting information text, figures, and all captions be included in one PDF file.
+Supporting information text, figures, and all captions should be included in one PDF file.
 Animations, videos, and sound files should be uploaded separately in their native format.
-Supporting Information should not include discussion, key analysis, or data.
-Data sets and software should be deposited in appropriate repositories and cited in the reference section.
-For guidance, please see Data for Publications.
+Data and software should not be included in the supporting information.
+Additional information can be found in the AGU Data & Software for Authors guidance.

 How to submit supporting information